 Jess Speedie

-I'm a Ph.D. candidate in astronomy at the University of Victoria (BC, Canada) working with Dr. Ruobing Dong.
-My research is focused on understanding how exoplanets form, and how we can detect them while they are still being born.
-I work with observations from the ALMA radio telescope, and I often perform computational simulations to help interpret the observations.
+My research is focused on how planetary systems arise around young stars.
+The big-picture motives are to find young planets, characterize their birth environments, and understand the physical processes at play.
+I work primarily with observations from the ALMA radio telescope, and I often perform computational simulations to help interpret the data.
 A complete list of research projects can be found here, and a complete list of my papers can be found in my ADS Library or through ORCID.

-Before arriving at UVic, I did my B.Sc. at McMaster University (Hamilton, ON) in the interdisciplinary research-based Integrated Science Program, with a concentration in astrophysics.
-During my four years at McMaster, I worked with Dr. Laura Parker, Dr. Christine Wilson, and in particular Dr. Ralph Pudritz, who supervised my honours thesis.
-During the summers, I worked on projects with Dr. David Lafrenière at the Institute for Research on Exoplanets (Montréal, QC), and Dr. J.J.
-Zanazzi at the Canadian Institute for Theoretical Astrophysics (Toronto, ON).
+Before arriving at MIT, I completed my Ph.D. in astronomy at the University of Victoria working with Ruobing Dong.
+I did my B.Sc. at McMaster University in the interdisciplinary research-based Integrated Science Program, with a concentration in astrophysics.
+During my four years at McMaster, I worked with Laura Parker, Christine Wilson, and in particular Ralph Pudritz, who supervised my honours thesis.
+During the summers, I worked with David Lafrenière at the Trottier Institute for Research on Exoplanets (IREx), and J.J.
+Zanazzi at the Canadian Institute for Theoretical Astrophysics (CITA).